lyteword/chspurgeon-tod/volume-3/psalm-66.md

 **Verse 17.**

-1\.The two principal parts of devotion.
+1\.
+The two principal parts of devotion.
 Prayer and praise.

-2\.Their degree.
+2\.
+Their degree.
 In prayer, crying.
 In praise, extolling.

-3\.Their order.
+3\.
+Their order.

 (a) Prayer.